p0p4k/pflowtts_pytorch/README.md

 ## TODOs, features and update notes
 - [x] (11/12/2023) Currently it is an experimental repo with many features substituted with quick architecture implementations I found online.
 I will add the original architectures soon.
 - [x] (11/12/2023) Check out `notebooks` for a quick dry run and architecture testing of the model.
+- [x] (11/12/2023) Training fails on my dataset at the moment, will debug and fix it soon.
+But the training the code runs error-free.
 - [x] Anyone is welcome to contribute to this repo.
 Please feel free to open an issue or a PR.